Tony Haolin Li

 Weiye Xu, Tony Li, Yuntao Wang, Xing-Dong Yang, Te-Yen Wu

-ACM Conference on Human Factors in Computing Systems (CHI), 2025
+ACM CHI Conference on Human Factors in Computing Systems (CHI), 2025

 BIT is a smart textile interface that eliminates batteries, ICs, and connectors, using multi-resonant circuits and wireless electromagnetic coupling for power and sensing.
 It supports resistive, capacitive, and inductive sensors, enabling seamless, sustainable, and flexible interactions in wearable technology.